 We continue to put pressure on our plant suppliers to reduce the use of plastics and provide stock in taupe light-coloured pots which can be recycled at specific recycling centres.
 Please visit https://www.recyclenow.com/what-to-do-with/plastic-plant-pots for more information on recycling plant pots.

-Key organisations from the horticultural sector and the Garden Centre Association, which includes independent garden centres such as Garsons, have committed to end the sector’s use of peat, pledging to remove it from the retail market as early as 2025.
+Key organisations from the horticultural sector and the Garden Centre Association, which includes independent garden centres just like us at Garsons, have all pledged to end the sector’s use of peat, pledging to remove it from the retail market as early as 2025.

 WASTE & FOOD WASTE